 Ask for Help!

 If you’ve followed this advice and still find yourself with a roommate conflict, don’t worry!
 There are other ways to resolve the situation.
 Talk with your Resident Advisor (RA) to get advice on how to communicate about the situation.
 Ask your RA to mediate if you need help.
 This means your RA will likely meet with you to understand your complaints and then meet with your roommate separately to hear their side of the story.
 Then, your RA will bring you and your roommate together and facilitate a dialogue that will hopefully result in both of you feeling comfortable with your living situation.
-If your roommate conflict requires a little extra assistance, your Residence Director (RD) or Area Coordinator (AC) may step in to help.
-RDs are former student RAs who have at least one year of experience in Residence Life; Area Coordinators are full-time, professional, live-in staff who already have at least a bachelor’s degree.
+If your roommate conflict requires a little extra assistance, your Area Coordinator (AC) may step in to help.
+Area Coordinators are full-time, professional, live-in staff who already have at least a bachelor’s degree.

 Exercising Your Independence